 Downtown Los Angeles has long been and is still an area where many people don’t go during their visit.
 Frankly, I wasn’t the biggest fan of it either and liked other parts of the city way more.
 However, there are some really cool activities to do and places to see.
 In my opinion, these are the best things to do in downtown LA:

 (This post contains affiliate links, which means I receive a certain percentage of a sale if you purchase after clicking.)

 TIP: Before you go to Los Angeles, don’t forget your travel insurance to cover non-refundable travel expenses.
-Get it now from World Nomads and be protected against unforeseen events.
+I use the simple and flexible one from World Nomads to be protected against unforeseen events.

-The Bradbury Building is a unique construction and therefore a short visit is definitely a great thing to do in downtown LA.
+The Bradbury Building is an extraordinary construction and therefore a short visit is definitely a great thing to do in downtown LA.